 In the previous step, we set up Redis but didn’t provide it a way to store the data it’s caching.
 This means that if you redeployed the redis service, or if the container crashed, the data would be lost.
-To save the data so it persists beyond the life of a container, or share data from one container to another, you’ll need to define a volume.
+To save the data so it persists beyond the life of a container, or share data from one container to another, you need to define a volume.

-In order to persist, data in Docker Cloud must be stored in a volume.
+To persist, data in Docker Cloud must be stored in a volume.
 The volume can be defined on the image (for example in the Dockerfile), or specified when you create a new service in the Docker Cloud web UI.
 Learn more about volumes in Docker Cloud here.

 Test for lack of persistence

 redeploy the Redis service you created earlier, the counter resets.